sern-handler/website/docs/tutorial/en/01-intro/who-are-we.md

 Meet the passionate minds behind sern, working tirelessly to make your Discord bot development experience exceptional.
 Whether we're coding, designing, or building infrastructure, our common goal is to provide you the neccecities and bring your bot ideas to life.

 # serendipity {#seren}
+Hi.
+I believe in making complicated things simpler and am an OSS contributor.
+OSS for life.
+This handler has been my baby for a long time now.
+My favorite programming language is clojure

 # EvolutionX {#evo}
 You can call me Evo, I'm the automation lover of the team. discord.js was my turning point into programming and I've been hooked ever since.
 I'm a full stack developer and I love to learn new things.
 I'm also a huge fan of open source and I'm always looking for ways to contribute to the community.